Code quality metrics: How to evaluate and improve your code

+Code quality is a metric that measures the overall health of software in terms of its maintainability, reliability, and robustness.
 High-quality code is efficient and reliable, runs well without bugs, and meets user needs.
 It can cope with errors or unusual conditions.
 It is also easy to understand, maintain, and expand with new features.
-Additionally, its portability means that it can run on as many machines as reasonably possible.

 Development teams work with codebases that are constantly changing.
 They add, delete, and modify existing code to improve speed or implement new features.
 That means they read a lot of code, so for them, quality equates to readability.

-Unfortunately, constant code changes often cause its quality to gradually degrade.
+Unfortunately, constant code changes often cause code quality to gradually degrade.
 This challenge presents an opportunity to examine what makes code readable, understandable, and of a sustainably higher quality.
+In this post, we’ll explore what code quality is and how you can measure it on your own projects to help ensure that your codebase remains robust and maintainable.

 What is code quality and why should you care?